SaddlebackCollegeRobotics/science_2022_23/README.md

     + UV Flashlight
     + Light-blocking shroud
     + Vacuum tube connected to the ATP Apparatus
-    + ***NOTE:*** The platform will NOT lowered all the way down because Sawyer recently change the height of the shroud.
-So the bounds in which the Lowering Platform lowers to needs to extend a little more since it is too short rn, keep that in mind.
-I will fix that when I have that chance.

 - Make sure everything is connected to **Nyx**, Raspberry Pi, and the MOSFET circuit.
 Below is an img of how it should look on the rover: